 § 80.1051 Scope.

-This subpart describes the technical and performance requirements for EPIRB stations.
+This subpart describes the technical and performance requirements for EPIRB stations

-§ 80.1053 Prohibition on certification, manufacture, importation, sale or use of Class A, Class B, Class S, and INMARSAT–E EPIRBs.
+§ 80.1053 Prohibition on , manufacture, importation, sale and use of Inmarsat–E and exclusive 121.5/243 MHz EPIRBs and ELTs in the Maritime services.

-The manufacture, importation, or sale in the United States of Class A, Class B, Class S , or INMARSAT–E EPIRBs is prohibited.
-New Class A, Class B, Class S, or INMARSAT–E EPIRBs will no longer be certified by the Commission.
+The manufacture, importation, sale and use in the United States of Class A, Class B, Class S EPIRBs or emergency locator transmitters (ELTs) operating exclusively on 121.5/243 MHz) , or Inmarsat–E EPIRBs is prohibited under these Part 80 rules.